chrisseaton/chrisseaton.github.io/truffleruby/ruby-stm/index.md

 end
 ```

-We've got a lot of transfer to run through, so we'll have multiple threads processing these transfers.
+We've got a lot of transfers to run through, so we'll have multiple threads processing these transfers.

 ```ruby
 n.times do